CodePurge/CodePurgeKit/docs/CodePurgeKit_Documentation.md

-# DevCodePurgeKit Documentation
+# CodePurgeKit Documentation

 ## Overview

-`DevCodePurgeKit` is a shared module within the app, **DevCodePurge**, and resides in the **DevCodePurgeApp** organization on GitHub.
+`CodePurgeKit` is a shared module within the app, **CodePurge**, and resides in the **CodePurgeApp** organization on GitHub.
 It includes shared models, logic, views, and view modifiers to provide essential functionality for managing Xcode-related files.

 ## Modules/Components